-A new Corporate Plan for 2015-19 enables the Council to clearly articulate its priorities and vision - setting the context for the extensive public service delivery that will continue as well as the difficult decisions that will be necessary given the unprecedented reductions in government funding.
-A set of emerging priorities were approved by Cabinet at its meeting on 29 October 2014, alongside the draft budget, and the purpose, vision and values agreed on 17 December, along with the title of 'Shaping a Fairer Future' which aims to capture the overall spirit of the plan in an accessible and memorable phrase.
+The emergence of a new Corporate Plan for 2015-19 enables the Council to clearly articulate its priorities and vision - setting the context for the extensive public service delivery that will continue as well as the difficult decisions that will be necessary given the unprecedented reductions in government funding.
+A set of emerging priorities were approved by Cabinet at its meeting on 29 October 2014, alongside the draft budget, and work has continued since then to develop the purpose, vision and values for the organisation.

+The Corporate Plan has been given the working title of 'Shaping a Fairer Future' which aims to capture the overall spirit of the plan in an accessible and memorable phrase.